ibm-cloud-docs/account/exporting-usage.md

 - Before February 2023 is [version 0.1](#instances-csv-version-0-1).

 #### Instances CSV version 1.3
 {: #instances-CSV-version-1-3}

-The following table is version 1.3 and the most recent CSV version.
-You get this version if the data that you're viewing is from February 2025 to present.
+The following table is version 1.3.
+You get this version if the data that you're viewing is from February 2025 to March 2025.

 | CSV Header       | Description                                     |
 |------------------|-------------------------------------------------|